mfa327/PocketVec_Internship_Vido2025/README.md

 ![](./data/png_images/PocketVec.png)

 **PocketVec** is a novel strategy to generate protein binding site descriptors based on the assumption that similar pockets bind similar ligands.
 The approach is built upon inverse virtual screening (docking): the prioritization of a predefined set of small molecules is expected to be more correlated between a pair of similar pockets than between a pair of dissimilar ones.
 In short, each pocket is represented by the set of numerical ranks provided by small molecules in docking calculations.
-Further conceptual and methodological details are best described in the original PocketVec publication: REF.
+Further conceptual and methodological details are best described in the original PocketVec publication: [REF].

 The **PocketVec Repository** holds the code needed to create a PocketVec descriptor for any protein binding site of interest together with all results presented along the manuscript.
 The directory structure is specified as follows:

 * `code`: funcions, scripts and notebooks to generate PocketVec descriptors.
-* `data`: sets of small molecules to dock. (?)
+* `data`: sets of small molecules to dock.
 * `examples`: example exercises.
 Check section `Basic usage` for further details.
 * `results`: PocketVec paper results.